hks-task/churn-model/README.md

 - Live chat experience
 - Cancel reasons (courier, rest, user, etc.)
 - Age, gender, device type, district, OS type

-It would be good to get geolocation data because it helps to understand whether a customer in our service area currently. (holiday, business trip, etc.)
+- Geolocation data (whether customers in our service area or not)

 We could spend more time on different models (NN, CatBoost, stacked models, etc.) or tuning hyperparameters, but there is a trade-off between the time you spent and improvement in the model scores.